-Jeff Makes a Decision
+“Jeff Makes a Decision”

-The painting — called 'Jeff Makes a Decision' – has become something of a philosophy he uses for his career – the jewels are film projects and Jeff must be selective and try not to be swayed.
+The painting — called “Jeff Makes a Decision” — has become something of a philosophy he uses for his career.
+He said the jewels are film projects and that he must be selective and try not to be swayed.

-KING KONG - King Kong took nine months to shoot and Jeff admitted that it was a pain in the ass at times.
-His co-star, Jessica Lange, however, was incredible.
-The had one guy working each finger of the giant gorilla hand and they almost crushed Jessica.
+“King Kong” — “King Kong” took nine months to shoot and Jeff admitted that it was sometimes a pain, but he said his co-star Jessica Lange was incredible.
+He also shared a story about the production of the movie, including how they had one guy working each finger of the giant gorilla hand and once almost crushed Jessica.

-IRON MAN – Jeff had to approach this movie as a '$200 million student film' because Jon Favreau was writing the script as the shooting went along.
-This process threw Jeff for a loop at first, but the spirit of collaboration eventually worked out for the best, as Iron Man is a contender for greatest superhero movie of all time.
+“Iron Man” — Jeff said he approached this Marvel movie as a “$200 million student film” because director Jon Favreau was writing the script as the shooting went along.
+Jeff said this process threw him for a loop at first, but said the spirit of collaboration eventually worked out for the best and now many consider “Iron Man” to be a contender for greatest superhero movie of all time.

-Naturally, Howard allowed Stern Show writer Richard Christy to come in and express his love for his faaaavorite actor from his faaaavorite movie (this time, it might actually be his #1 favorite), The Big Lebowski.
+Howard then allowed Stern Show staffer Richard Christy to enter the studio and express his love for his faaaavorite actor from his faaaavorite movie, “The Big Lebowski.”

-Richard bounded in wearing his Lebowski bowling shirt and carrying an official certificate - 'I'm a Dudeist Priest,' he proudly proclaimed.
-Jeff seemed genuinely enthused to meet him and, of course, Richard got emotional when talking about the scene where The Dude is driving along, banging on the dashboard because he’s so happy.
-Richard likened this morning's experience to a Christian being in same room as Jesus.
+Jeff seemed genuinely enthused to meet Richard, who of course got emotional when talking about the scene in “The Big Lebowski” where The Dude is driving along and banging on the dashboard because he’s so happy.
+Richard eventually likened his Monday morning experience to a Christian being in same room as Jesus.